Android has loads of settings available to let you customize your smartphone and give you control over security and privacy.

 You can check out notifications like texts and emails right on the lock screen of your Android device.
 Although this is a great feature to have, it isn’t the best when it comes to privacy.
 Other people can view these messages (or at least parts of them) if they get their hands on your device, even though it is locked.

 To tighten up your privacy, you can choose to hide sensitive notifications on the lock screen.
-Just go to Settings > Notifications, and tap the gear icon in the top-right corner.
-Then select “On the lock screen” followed by “Hide sensitive notification content”.
+Just go to Settings > App & Notifications > Notifications and then toggle off the “Sensitive notifications” option.
+The path could be different depending on your device, so you may have to do some digging in the settings.

-Then next time you get a notification (like an SMS), the content of the message as well as the sender’s name won’t be displayed on the lock screen.
-Your nosy friends won’t see anything for your eyes only.
+So the next time you get a notification (like an SMS), the content of the message as well as the sender’s name won’t be displayed on the lock screen.
+Your nosy friends won’t see anything that’s for your eyes only.

 These are our picks for the Android settings you should consider changing to level up things like security, privacy, and productivity.
 If you think of a few more that could be added to the list, make sure you let us know in the comments below.